Consulta OnLine (periodico online) ISSN 1971-9892

 of the notion of "constitutional tone", tracing its use in the

-finally reflecting on a broader and potentially critical consideration
+significance, and finally reflecting on a broader and potentially critical

-concerning the Court's constitutional lexicon.
-The essay aims to verify how the
+consideration concerning the Court's constitutional lexicon.
+The essay aims to

 "metamorphosis" of constitutional "jurisdiction", which is